lsburtonBYU/web-book/_build/html/_sources/parts/css-basics/learning-task-web-button.md

 I will review and pick the best examples to deconstruct in class.
 You can choose a button style you would like on your website.

-An example of a web button (albeit an unstylish one) would be the old log out button in Learning Suite.
+An example of a web button (albeit an unstylish one) would be the old log out button in Learning Suite:

 ![Learning Suite log out button](../../images/css-basics/ls-logout.png)